learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 If this is the requirement, how many possible passwords are there?
 You need not compute the actual value, you can leave your answer in the form of a summation if need be.

+>[!note] Solution
+>There are two cases:
+>- Case 1: Starts with an alphabet
+>- Case 2: Starts with a number
+>
+>Logically, these two values are equal since we are only swapping the order in which the alphabets and numbers appear.
+This means we only need to calculate the value of one of the cases.
+>
+>For case 1, there are $52$ choices for each of the $4$ alphabets and $10$ choices for each of the $4$ numbers, giving us a total of $52^4 \times 10^4 = 520^4$ possible passwords.
+Case 2 gives us the same value.
+>
+>Hence, the total number of possible passwords is $2 \times 520^4$.

 ## Sub-question 4: